 Submit your abstract

-Foundation doctors wishing to partake in the NFDPD should complete the abstract submission form during the abstract submission window.
+Foundation doctors wishing to present their work at the NFDPD should complete the abstract submission form during the abstract submission window.
+The link and QR code to the form will be published here during the abstract submission window.
 The abstract submission window is detailed on the Timeline page.
 Late submissions will not be accepted.

 Top tips for presenting